It’s time to forget about personal branding

-None of my readers over at observer.com or here likely know anything about me or give the slightest shit about who I am, what I do or what makes me tick.
+None of my readers here or when I was working for Observer Media likely know anything about me or give the slightest shit about who I am, what I do or what makes me tick.
 All they care about is have I given them something interesting to read.
 If I haven’t, their clicks and attention go elsewhere.
 That’s all they care about with you too.

 So quit trying to build a personal brand.
 Build something that captures people’s attention and interest, the rest will take care of itself.